Kimbra: 2010–2013: Vows and awards success

 On 29 August 2011, Kimbra's debut album, Vows, was released in New Zealand and 2 September in Australia.
 In its first week of release it charted at No. 3 in New Zealand, No. 5 in Australia and No. 14 in the US.
 In its second week, it rose to No. 4 on the ARIA Albums Chart.
 Australian producer 'M-Phazes' produced Kimbra's track "Call Me" and assisted on other tracks on Vows.
 Its artwork including body art and illustrations were created by Rhys Mitchell and Raphael Rizzo.
 She has won the Critics' Choice Prize at the 2011 New Zealand Music Awards and Best Female Artist and Best Song (for "Cameo Lover") at the ARIA Music Awards of 2011.
 The US release of Vows featured new tracks not available on the Australian or New Zealand version of the album.
-She had performed in various location such as at the Forum Theatre, Melbourne on 9 September 2011, at Astor Theatre, Perth on 17 September 2011, at the Adelaide Botanic Garden in Brisbane on 1 October 2011, at Adelaide, Australia on 3 October 2011, at Queenscliff Music Festival, Queenscliff, Victoria and Wellington Square, Perth on 25 November 2011, at Homebake Festival 2011, at Royal Botanic Gardens, Sydney on 3 December 2011 and at the Falls Festival Lorne, Australia on 30 December 2011.
+She had performed in various location such as at the Forum Theatre, Melbourne on 9 September 2011, at Astor Theatre, Perth on 17 September 2011, at the Adelaide Botanic Garden in Brisbane on 1 October 2011, at Adelaide, Australia on 3 October 2011, at Queenscliff Music Festival, Queenscliff, Victoria and Wellington Square, Perth on 25 November 2011, at Homebake Festival 2011, at Royal Botanic Gardens, Sydney on 3 December 2011 and at the Falls Festival in Lorne, Australia on 30 December 2011.